MohamedFarouk94/AI-customer-support/README.md

 [thinking] Preparing the question to get answered.
 [thinking] Answering the question.

 ```
 - When typing `exit-save` the conversation will be stored as a txt file in `chatbot/memory/saved_conversation`.
 ---
 ## 📌 Examples
-- Examples can be found in form of videos and txt files in `exampls` folder.
+- Examples can be found in form of videos and txt files in `examples` folder.

 ## 🧠 Approach Explanation

 ### `main.py`

 - As you may have noticed, this is the main file that is actually run when you run chatbot.
 - This is just the loop that runs the bot.
 - It completely deplends on the function `ask_and_answer` from `ask.py` file.

 ### `ask.py`

 - This file contains the most important function `ask_and_answer` which implements the whole procedure for only one question.
 - It takes the user question and runs it through three chains: `first_chain`, `middle_chain` and `final_chain`.